THE PAEDIATRIC PATHOLOGY SOCIETY (PPS)

 Joint meeting of The Paediatric Pathology Society and

-The Society for Pediatric Pathology, Birmingham UK, 4-6 September 2014
+The Society for Paediatric Pathology, Birmingham UK, 4-6 September 2014

 Local organisers: Phil Cox, Tamas Marton and Beata Hargitai.